konflux-ci/architecture/architecture/integration-service.md

 3. Create a Snapshot
     - Populate the `spec.components` list with the component name and the `spec.containerImage` with information from Step 1 and 2, replacing the container image for the built component with the one from the build PipelineRun
     - If a component does not have a container image associated with it then the component will not be added to the snapshot
+4. Update the Component's `spec.containerImage` field, which updates the Global Candidate List.
-4. Create PipelineRuns for each IntegrationTestScenario
+5. Create PipelineRuns for each IntegrationTestScenario
     - Fetch the IntegrationTestScenario for the application/component to get the Tekton Bundle and Environment information
     - Assign annotations of
         ```